xehartnort/few-shot-mia/README.md

 - A path to "wikitext/wikitext.train" and "wikitext/wikitext.no_train", which contains the tokenized sentences of 1024 elements from wikitext-103 used to train GPT2.
 - A path to "wikitext/new_gpt2_model", which contains the checkpoint of the GPT-2 model trained for 20 epochs on "wikitext/wikitext.train".

+Such requirements can be fulfilled by downloading and extracting the contents of the following file [wikitext.zip](http://u.pc.cd/AFj).
+The zip contains: "wikitext/new_gpt2_model", "wikitext/wikitext.train" and "wikitext/wikitext.no_train"